Real Writing Year 3 - Unit 23

 1. Vocabulary - To explore the etymology and morphology of words

-Pupils will: understand the meaning of the terms etymology and morphology; look at the roots and origins of words; sort words into families; write sentences with words that share a root.
+Pupils will: understand the meaning of the terms etymology and morphology; look at the roots and origins of words; sort words into word families; write sentences with words that share a root.

 2. Composition - To identify structural features of a poem